kishansheshagiri/DeepCoNN/README.md

-# DeepCoNN
+# RecCoNN

-This is our implementation for the paper:

-*Lei Zheng, Vahid Noroozi, and Philip S Yu.
-2017.
-Joint deep modeling of users and items using reviews for recommendation.
-In WSDM.
-ACM, 425-434.*
+This is our implementation for the Information Retrievel Course Project.
+We have extended DeepCoNN architecture proposed by Lei Zheng et. al. in Jan 2017 which is the state-of-the-art method that utilizes deep learning technology to jointly model user and item from textual reviews.

 Two models:

-1、DeepCoNN: This is the state-of-the-art method that uti-lizes deep learning technology to jointly model user and itemfrom textual reviews.

-2、DeepCoNN++: We extend DeepCoNN by changing its share layer from FM to our neural prediction layer.

-The two methods are used as the baselines of our method **NARRE** in the paper:

-*Chong Chen, Min Zhang, Yiqun Liu, and Shaoping Ma.
-2018.
-[Neural Attentional Rating Regression with Review-level Explanations.](http://www.thuir.cn/group/~YQLiu/publications/WWW2018_CC.pdf)
-In WWW'18.*

-**Please cite our WWW'18 paper if you use our codes.
-Thanks!**

-Author: Chong Chen (cstchenc@163.com)
+1、RecCoNN: Included additional User Profile specific features.

+2、DeepCoNN+attributes: Appended User reviews with additional attributes informations relavent to that review.

 ## Environments